STOP STOP STOP STOP STOP STOP STOP STOP STOP STOP

-New: 2x16 lcd display version available.
+Instead check my new 2x16 lcd display version available here:

 What is a GPSDO ?
 GPSDO means: GPS disciplined oscillator.
 GPS for global positioning system.
 All GPS satellites are equipped with synchronized atomic clock.
 GPS module receives these signals from several satellites.
 And by triangulation, he knows his location.
 But here, what interests us is the pulse per second that is found on the module.
 With this precise pulse (from atomic clock), we can do a very very accurate oscillator.
 What for ?
 For reference, for calibration of frequency counter or just for fun to have one in his lab.

 They are many schematic on the internet.
 I have tried some.
 Some are good, one with a tiny2313 was 5 hertz too slow.
 But mine is the most simple, useful and convenient.
 And i'm giving you the .hex code.
 They are no VCO and no divider.
 Circuit with VCO are doing well.
 But, it must have a pulse signal of 10khz or more continuously.
 If antenna goes too weak, missing pulse or no pulse at all, the Oscillator (ocxo) is running by itself and the VFC (Voltage Frequency Control) isn't accurate anymore.
 The VCO feedback needs reference frequency to stick on.
 If not, It varies from a 1 to 2 Hertz!
 Also, the cheaper gps module doesn't work in this configuration.
 We must have at least 10khz to make a VCO.
 I tried with 1000 hertz.
 The gap was too large.The frequency varied.
 So with a ublox neo-6m you can't do a great vco gpsdo because maximum output frequency is 1000Hz.
 You must buy a neo-7m or upper.